Judging

 Prof John Murlis – Vice President Environmental Protection UK, Vice Chair of the European Federation of Clean Air Associations and former Chief Scientist and Director of Strategy Environment Agency

-Prof John Oakey – former Head of Energy Technology Centre Cranfield University
+Prof John Oakey - Head of Energy Technology Centre Cranfield University

 Amit Rama – Director UK Climate Investments, a JV between the Green Investment Group and BEIS